redoakcanyon/HATPowerBoard/README.md

 a command-line interface to retreive the battery level, and can generate logs of the battery level measurements over time.

-The PowerHAT has an integrated 4-channel analog to digital converter that is automatically configured so that data is easliy available by reading the data from a sysfs file handle.
+The PowerHAT has an integrated MCP3004 4-channel analog to digital converter.
+The A2D is automatically configured so that data is easliy available by reading the data from a sysfs file handle.

 Supported Raspberry PI Variants